 Run a standup meeting with a simple format.
 Each member answers three daily standup questions:

-This format ensures team collaboration and keeps everyone aligned on the project deadline.
+This question-formatting style ensures team collaboration and keeps everyone aligned on the project deadline.

 Step 3: Assign Roles and Stay on Track

 Designate a facilitator to run the meeting.
-That person’s job is to guide the discussion and ensure everyone stays focused.
-Distributed team members can participate asynchronously using templates, Slack, or conferencing tools.
-These digital methods keep everyone involved, even across different time zones.
+Their job is to guide the discussion and ensure everyone stays focused.
+Distributed team members can participate asynchronously using templates or conferencing tools.
+This strategy keeps everyone involved, even across different time zones.

 Step 4: Monitor Progress With Tools

 Use project management tools like a Kanban board to track tasks visually.
 These tools help teams hold themselves accountable while delivering projects on time.
-It also provides transparency so the rest of the team knows what everyone is working on.
+They also provide transparency, so the rest of the team knows what everyone is working on.

 Step 5: Bring in Expert Support When Needed